LouisDesdoigts/dLux/docs/API/optics.md

-# Optical Systems: optics.py
+# Optical Systems: `optics.py`

-This module contains the classes that define the behaviour of optical systems in dLux.
+This module contains the classes that define the behaviour of optical systems in ∂Lux.
 The classes are designed to be as flexible as possible, allowing users to easily create their own optical systems.

 There are four public classes: